BE THE FIRST TO KNOW

 Life happens.
-We hear it all the time from military and civilian households alike.
-But what does a military family do when life happens all at once—upcoming deployment, medical needs, kids in school, even an unexpected homecoming?
+We hear it all the time in military and civilian households alike.
+But what does a military family do when life happens all at once, such as an upcoming deployment, medical needs, kids in school, or an unexpected homecoming?

 Family and Medical Leave Act (FMLA)